HOW TO PLAN THE BEST SWITZERLAND ROAD TRIP IN 2023

 Shares

 Visit Locarno for lakeside beauty, majestic mountaintop views, and a 15th-century pilgrimage site with an artistic flair!
-You can admire picturesque Lake Maggiore from Santuario Della Madonna del Sasso or from Cardada peak.
+You can admire picturesque Lake Maggiore from Santuario Della Madonna del Sasso or from Cardada Mountain Peak.

 Locarno is way more than just a stunning Swiss lakeside town!
 Explore the beautiful Valle Verzasca Valley, which has to be seen to be believed.